iaincollins/ardent-collector/README.md

 This software has been released under the GNU Affero General Public License.

-Elite Dangerous, which is copyright Frontier Developments plc.
+Elite Dangerous is copyright Frontier Developments plc.
 This software is not endorsed by nor reflects the views or opinions of Frontier Developments and no employee of Frontier Developments was involved in the making of it.